Skip to main content

 A common point of frustration is being told your hormone levels are “normal” when you feel anything but.
 Standard laboratory reference ranges are typically derived from a broad population average, which includes individuals across a wide spectrum of health and age.
 These ranges may not reflect the optimal level required for your specific genetic makeup and physiological needs to function at your best.
 A level that is sufficient for one person to be symptom-free may be inadequate for another.

 A forward-thinking clinician looks beyond these broad ranges.
 They interpret your lab results in the context of your specific symptoms, your health history, and your personal wellness goals.
-The objective is to identify a where you feel and function optimally.
+The objective is to identify a physiologic range where you feel and function optimally.
 This is a collaborative process of discovery, using data as a guide to help you reclaim your sense of self.
 The numbers provide a map, but your reported experience confirms the destination has been reached.

 Intermediate